MUELLER LAB

 Pritika Papali

-Pritika is a fourth year undergraduate student studying Bioengineering on a pre-med track.
-She is interested in pursuing a career in medicine after graduation and applying biomedical device development to improve global healthcare.
-In the Mueller Lab, she is enhancing the functionality of a low-cost laparoscope for use in LMICs.
+Pritika graduated with a B.S in Bioengineering in May 2023.
+She is interested in pursuing a career in medicine and applying biomedical device development to improve global healthcare.
+In the Mueller Lab, she enhanced the functionality of a low-cost laparoscope for use in LMICs.

 Picture